pbailis/cassandra-pbs/README.md

 logging local reads as "zero latency").
 This means that if you have exactly *n* replicas, you probably won't have enough latency data to run simulations where *N*=*n*.
 To fix this, you can make IID assumptions by setting the *IID_assumption* variable to `True`.
+Note that the Python code does *not* make independence assumptions by default (as we do in the TR).

 We currently log (maximum) 10,000 WARS operation latencies according to a LRU policy; we can make this number variable in `cassandra.yaml`.

-Note
-that the Python code does *not* make independence assumptions by default (as we do in the TR).
+The wire protocol can also be made more lightweight (at the expense of a more complicated patch!).